4Lili4/NLP_2025_grp_Amina-Lilja-Miko-Zosia/README.md

 The repository contains 3 front-page files and 5 folders:
  - The Main.IPYNB is the jupyter notebook through which all our final code can be run.
 It pulls functions from python-files, and lets you centralize the entire project's final code results.
  - README.md is self-explanatory - you're reading me ;-)
  - requirements.yml is our environment-file, and it contains all dependencies.
-It is made to be run through conda, if you use pip, you may need to convert the dependencies to a .txt-file instead.
+It is made to be run through conda, if you use pip, you may use the .txt-file instead.
 <br>

  - baseline_and_project_proposal contains our previous submissions of baseline results, project proposal and project proposal presentation